Naked man taunts cops, gets hit with Taser

 Deputies responded to calls and online tips about a man outside in his underwear screaming at the top of his lungs Saturday in Grove City, the report states.
 He was waking the neighbors.

-After several retreats inside the home, Suarez allegedly “walked outside slinging his genitals” and continuing to scream profanities, the report states.
+After several retreats inside the home, Suarez allegedly “walked outside slinging his genitals and screaming profanities,” the report states.

 When deputies told Suarez he was under arrest, he again tried to run inside his home.
 After refusing to comply with orders, deputies deployed a Taser on him.
 He was then taken into custody.